David Attenborough: Early life and family

-Attenborough was educated at Wyggeston Grammar School for Boys in Leicester.
-He won a scholarship to Clare College, Cambridge, in 1945 to study geology and zoology and obtained a degree in natural sciences.
-In 1947 he was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.
+Attenborough was educated at Wyggeston Grammar School for Boys in Leicester, now known as Wyggeston and Queen Elizabeth I College.
+In 1944 his father arranged for him to join University College Nottingham's (now the University of Nottingham) Geology Department as a part-time student on a Geology Practical course.
+He won a scholarship to Clare College, Cambridge, in 1945 to study geology and zoology, was a member of the undergraduate Sedgwick Club and obtained a degree in natural sciences.
+In 1947, he was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.

 Career

 Early years at the BBC

 After leaving the navy, Attenborough took a position editing children's science textbooks for a publishing company.
 He soon became disillusioned with the work and in 1950 applied for a job as a radio talk producer with the BBC.
 Although he was rejected for this job, his curriculum vitae later attracted the interest of Mary Adams, head of the Talks (factual broadcasting) department of the BBC's fledgling television service.
 Attenborough, like most Britons at that time, did not own a television and had seen only one programme in his life.

 He accepted Adams' offer of a three-month training course.
-In 1952 he joined the BBC full-time.
+In 1952, he joined the BBC full-time.
 Initially discouraged from appearing on camera because Adams thought his teeth were too big, he became a producer for the Talks department, which handled all non-fiction broadcasts.
 His early projects included the quiz show Animal, Vegetable, Mineral? and Song Hunter, a series about folk music presented by Alan Lomax.

 Attenborough's association with natural history programmes began when he produced and presented the three-part series Animal Patterns.
 The studio-bound programme featured animals from London Zoo, with the naturalist Julian Huxley discussing their use of camouflage, aposematism and courtship displays.
 Through this programme, Attenborough met Jack Lester, the curator of the zoo's reptile house, and they decided to make a series about an animal-collecting expedition.
 The result was Zoo Quest, first broadcast in 1954, where Attenborough became the presenter at short notice due to Lester being taken ill.